scala/scala3/docs/docs/reference/changed-features/structural-types.md

 itself is too weakly typed so the compiler cannot know this without help from the user.
-In practice, the connection between a structural type and its underlying generic representation would most likely be done by a database layer, and therefore would not be a concern of the end user
+In practice, the connection between a structural type and its underlying generic representation would most likely be done by a database layer, and therefore would not be a concern of the end user.

 `Record` extends the marker trait `scala.Selectable` and defines a method `selectDynamic`, which maps a field name to its value.